 2. Click ‘Manage service applications’ under the ‘Application Management’ heading.

 4. Click ‘ Result Sources’ under the ‘Queries and Results’ heading in the left-hand navigation panel.

 Search scopes and the clumsy rules to define them are gone in SharePoint Search 2013

 Instead of Search Scopes, SharePoint 2013 Search uses Results Sources to define a subset of searchable content.
 Result Sources use a query transform property to define the items that are included in the result source

 6. Fill the following information on the Add Result Source that is opened

-d.
-Type -If everything in the Search Index is included in the results displayed using the Result Source, choose SharePoint Search Results.
-Choose People Search Results when the search results shown take only results focuses on people.
+- Type – If everything in the Search Index is included in the results displayed using the Result Source, choose SharePoint Search Results.
+Choose People Search Results when the search results have shown take only results focuses on people.

-e.
-Query Transform – A different Query transform can be keyed in or the Query Transform Tab can be omitted with the default query transform.
-The Query builder can be set up utilizing a different Query Transform.
+- Query Transform – A different Query transform can be keyed in or the Query Transform Tab can be omitted with the default query transform.
+The Query Builder can be set up utilizing a different Query Transform.
 There will be more discussion in a different article regarding more details on constructing a Query transform using the Query Builder.